gcallah/Rationalism/sorcery/Sorcery.md

 We can begin with an old example.
-Although the "woke" have not recently paid much attention to mental disabilities, we can see an early example of the effort to change reality by word magic in the continually shifting terms for people afflicted with such a disability.
+Although the "woke" have not recently paid much attention to mental disabilities, being more recently concerned with racial and sexual issues, they still devote some attention to "ableism," by which they seem to mean the suggestion that people with some handicap have a handicap.
 As Rick Hodges writes:

 "In 1910, the Association of Medical Officers of American Institutions for Idiotic and Feeble-Minded Persons adopted three classifications of people we